fbpx

 3. Moon Over Barrington peony

-Moon Over Barrington Peony is a stunning cream-white peony with rose-shaped blooms.
+Moon Over Barrington peony is a stunning cream-white peony with rose-shaped blooms.
 This double peony is known not only for its fluffy, swirling petals but also for its spicy floral scent.
-Moon Over Barrington Peony flowers is very large, reaching 8″ wide at peak bloom.
+Moon Over Barrington peony flowers are very large, reaching 8″ wide at peak bloom.
 The foliage of these flowers is a gorgeous glossy dark green.

 4. Gardenia peony

-Gardenia Peony is a blush-white peony with blooms that resemble gardenia flowers.
-This is a true flower-lovers peony, and it makes fantastic cut flowers.
+Gardenia peony is a blush-white peony with blooms that resemble gardenia flowers.
+This is a true flower-lover’s peony, as it makes fantastic cut flowers.
 Each flower is about 6″ wide, with double petals that open as a soft-pink blush and mature to an ivory white.
-The foliage is dark green and highly ornamental, and the stems are strong to hold up the heavy blooms.
+The foliage is dark green and highly ornamental, and the stems are strong enough to hold up the heavy blooms.

 5. Bridal Shower peony

-Bridal Shower Peony is a creamy white peony cultivar with fluffy, fragrant layers of soft petals.
+Bridal Shower peony is a creamy white peony cultivar with fluffy, fragrant layers of soft petals.
 This double peony is bombe-type, with a center ball of ivory-white petals atop a saucer-shaped layer of longer petals.
-Flowers are bout 6″ wide each.
-The foliage is ornamental and the stems are very strong.
+Flowers are about 6″ wide each.
+The foliage is ornamental, and the stems are very strong.

 6. Class Act peony